Dmoon16/supermetrics-saas/README.md

 ### Deploy

 Run `firebase deploy` to deploy your app to Firebase.
-If you see a blank screen in your production URL, make sure you set the `build` as the folder in your Firebase settings.
+If you see a blank screen in your production URL, make sure you set the `build` as the folder in your Firebase settings."# supermetrics-saas"